Azure-Lazuline/xpc-triblader-trithrow/README.md

 - Charged VRPs throw 3 shots in a straight line.
 Most power is concentrated in the first one.
 - Melee attacks are a 3-hit combo instead of 4-hit.
 NPC tribladers already did this but i extended it to players too.

 This gives combat a different rhythm than spheromancers so they feel much more distinct from each other.
 The original mod is pretty cool but i couldn't shake the feeling that i was just playing "a spheromancer with different combat arts" instead of an entirely new class.
-So i made this mod of a mod, making combat actually feel different 100% of the time instead of only when you push the combat arts button!
-This doesn't affect the balance much but it definitely affects how it feels to control.
+So i made this mod of a mod, making combat actually feel different 100% of the time, instead of just 50%!
+This doesn't affect the balance much but it definitely affects how it feels to control, and it's especially neat earlygame before you have too many combat arts.

 ### Installation